Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

-To select relevant bug reports, all issues were initially inspected by three reviewers independently, the first three authors, who have more than 3 years of experience in using TensorFlow/Keras.
+To select relevant bug reports, all issues were initially inspected by three reviewers independently, the first three authors, who have more than 3 years of experience in using TensorFlow.
 Each reviewer selected issues according to the mentioned inclusion criteria in a separate sheet on our shared document.
-Afterward, the three reviewers pooled together their results, yielding a score between 0 and 3 for each issue (3 meaning all agreed it satisfies our inclusion criteria and 0 none of them). \textbf{1032} bugs received a score of 0, \textbf{41} received a score of 1, \textbf{38} received a score of 2 and \textbf{57} received a score of 3 in this step.
+Afterward, the three reviewers pooled together their results, yielding a score between 0 and 3 for each issue (3 meaning all agreed it satisfies our inclusion criteria and 0 for none of them). \textbf{1,032} bugs received a score of 0, \textbf{41} received a score of 1, \textbf{38} received a score of 2 and \textbf{57} received a score of 3 in this step.
 Issues with a score of 3 (\ie{} 3 positive votes from reviewers) were directly selected for the next round.
 Issues with a score of 0 were discarded.
-We reexamined all 1-vote bugs making sure that they are not overlooked, however none of them were accepted after re-examination.
-Issues with a score of 2 were further discussed by all reviewers in a meeting to discuss whether to select it or not and resolve the conflict. \textbf{26} were selected after further discussions and re-inspecting the candidates.
-Out of \textbf{83} remaining issues, 6 bugs were discarded at the end: 3 turned out to be duplicate (same points but different issue titles), 2 turned out not to be bugs but users’ mistakes, and 1 had got closed after being open for a long time without a consensus on resolving it.
-At the end, we obtained a total of \textbf{77} bugs.
-We computed Cohen’s kappa coefficient \cite{cohen1960coefficient} to assess inter-rater agreement on whether each bug is silent or not.
-The coefficient was measured as 0.705 indicating a substantial level of agreement.
+All 1-vote bugs were checked in a common meeting by the raters to make sure that there was no overlooked bug, however, none of them were accepted after re-examination.
+Issues with a score of 2 were further discussed by all reviewers in a meeting, allowing them to resolve conflict and agree on whether or not to select them. \textbf{26} were selected after further discussions and re-inspecting the candidates.
+Out of \textbf{83} remaining issues, 6 bugs were discarded at the end: 3 turned out to be duplicates (same points but different issue titles), 2 turned out not to be bugs but users’ mistakes, and 1 had got closed after being open for a long time without a consensus on resolving it.
+In the end, we obtained a total of \textbf{77} bugs.
+We computed Fleiss’s kappa coefficient \cite{Fleiss71} to assess the inter-rater agreement on whether each bug is silent or not.
+The coefficient was measured as \textbf{0.705} indicating a good level of agreement \cite{Douglas91}.

-All remaining issues were screened by reviewers in order to collect the following information: version of TensorFlow employed by the user posting the issue (buggy version), link to a gist to reproduce the issue, versions for which the bug is no longer observed (fixed version) and a commit fixing the issue if possible.
+All remaining issues were screened by reviewers to collect the following information: version of TensorFlow employed by the user posting the issue (buggy version), link to a gist to reproduce the issue, versions for which the bug is no longer observed (fixed version) and a commit fixing the issue if possible.